nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

   * Second tab lists completed tasks
 * (In progress) Basic functionality
   * Add tasks: Users can add tasks as text
-  * (Coming soon) View tasks
+  * View tasks
-      * (Coming soon) Newly added tasks are listed as active and can be tapped
+      * Newly added tasks are listed as active and can be tapped
-      * (Coming soon) Completed tasks are listed on a separate tab
+      * Completed tasks are listed on a separate tab
-  * (Coming soon) Complete tasks: Tapping an active task completes it and moves it to the other tab
+  * Complete tasks: Tapping an active task completes it and moves it to the other tab
   * (Coming soon) Delete tasks: Tapping an "X" button removes active or completed tasks
 * (Coming soon) Advanced functionality
   * (Coming soon) Schedule tasks: Users can set deadlines for tasks by picking a date from a calendar widget